kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Wish list:
 - Improve the S meter, at least to show the AD input signal level.
 - The AGC needs to be improved as the audio still saturate at beginnig of strong signal
-- Verify why the switches does not work some times (at least for me)
+- Verify why the switches do not work some times (at least for me)
 - Check the trasmission on all modes
 - Storage the last state to recover it at the nest power up
 - Band selection with setup for each one (correspondence to the filter bands)